Can you tell me a little bit about you?

 What is your process like?

-I’m always sketching and outlining ideas.
-Working smaller in a sketchbook allows me to loosen up and quickly explore several ways to render a figure and organize a composition before translating the idea into a larger format.
-I like bold, saturated colors and usually make color choices spontaneously during the act of painting.
-In addition to finding new ways to manipulate oil and acrylic paint, I’ve also been working with airbrush and spray paint to achieve different textures and light effects.
-Most of my work is derived from my imagination, but I do use references for details when necessary.
-I often work on as many as five paintings at once and try to finish one to two per month.
+I’m always sketching and writing down ideas in a journal.
+Working smaller in a sketchbook lets me to loosen up and study different ways to organize a picture.
+I translate the sketch onto a larger canvas and then just start painting.
+I use both oil and acrylic paint, and sometimes spray paint to achieve different textures.
+Most elements of my work come from imagination, but I use references for details when necessary.
+I like to work on about five paintings at once to keep things moving.

 Is there any subject or theme you’ve been particularly interested in lately?

 I’ve been experimenting with painting foliage and placing figures in these landscapes.
 It’s a much looser way of working.
 I get to both improvise and edit where the plants and trees end up this way.

 What is the strangest thing you’ve ever had to do for art?